Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 + How to use `RenderArea`
 + How to draw any shape
 + How to efficiently show an image as a texture
-+ What blend modes mousetrap offers
++ How to influence blending
 + How to apply a 3D transform to a shape
 + How to compile a GLSL Shader and set its uniforms

 ---

 !!! danger "Native Rendering on MacOS"